johnsmorgan/imstack/README.md

 ## Overview
-Take a set of fits images (which share a World Coordinate system, but span different timesteps, spectral channels, or polarisations) and write the results into an hdf5 file which is disk-space-efficient, stores all relevant metadata, and is optimised for efficient extraction of timeseries (lightcurve) data.
+Take a set of fits images (which share a World Coordinate System, but span different timesteps, spectral channels, or polarisations) and write the results into an HDF5 file which is disk-space-efficient, stores all relevant metadata, and is optimised for efficient extraction of timeseries (lightcurve) data.

 ## Known issues